earldouglas/codedown/README.md

 [release-badge]: https://badge.fury.io/js/codedown.svg
 [release-link]: https://www.npmjs.com/package/codedown

+# Codedown

 Codedown is a little utility to extract code blocks from Markdown files.

-Inspired by [literate Haskell][1], codedown can be used to:
+Inspired by [literate
+Haskell](https://wiki.haskell.org/Literate_programming), Codedown can be used to:

 * Validate the correctness of code embedded in Markdown
 * Run code embedded in Markdown